dfinity/portal/docs/motoko/intro/04-Integers.md

 Every positive number literal is treated as `Nat`.
 However, it doesn't cause a problem in arithmetic operations since `Nat` is **subtype** of `Int`.

 ## Arithmetic operations
-Motoko has several operators that work with numeric values.
+Motoko has several operators that work with `Nat` and `Int` values.

 ```motoko
 1 + 1 // => 2 : Nat